-Before getting accepted into an MSN program, you typically need to earn your Bachelor of Science in Nursing (BSN) – Registered Nurse training.
+Before getting accepted into an DNP in Anesthesia program, you typically need to earn your Bachelor of Science in Nursing (BSN) – Registered Nurse training.
 You also need to pass the NCLEX-RN exam to receive your RN licensure.

 There are a few exceptions to this typical path to becoming a CRNA.
 Some nurses start their education and careers with an Associate Degree in Nursing (ADN).
-Some universities offer ADN to BSN or ADN to MSN programs.
+Some universities offer ADN to BSN or ADN to MSN programs or MSN-DNP programs.

 Students who already have bachelor’s degrees in a non-nursing field may also qualify for an accelerated BSN or MSN program.

 Earning a BSN typically takes four years unless you qualify for one of the accelerated programs for RNs and those with existing baccalaureate degrees.
 The accelerated programs often take two years to complete with some nursing schools offering fast-paced 15-month programs.

 After earning a BSN, it often takes two years to earn an MSN.
 Another two years of education are needed to go from an MSN to a DNP.

 Many MSN programs are offered online to accommodate working students, such as working RNs seeking their BSN, MSN, or DNP degrees.